Arrange a callback

 • You suffered spine damage as a result of the accident.

 Don’t worry if you’re not sure whether a duty of care was owed to you or not at this stage.
 This will be reviewed during your free consultation.
 There are many ways to establish this though.
-For example, if your injury was from a cycling accident, other road users owe you a duty of care to keep you as safe as possible because of the Road Traffic Act 1988.
+For instance, if your injury was from a cycling accident, other road users owe you a duty of care to keep you as safe as possible because of the Road Traffic Act 1988.
 Similarly, while you’re in a shop, the Occupiers Liability Act 1984 might be used to show that the retailer owed you a duty of care.

 Once that has been established, you’ll need evidence to prove how your accident occurred and how you’ve suffered.
 We’ll explain how this is done later on.